gramineproject/gramine/Documentation/tutorials/pytorch/index.rst

 Decrypting Output File
 ^^^^^^^^^^^^^^^^^^^^^^

-After our protected PyTorch inference is finished, you'll see :file:`result.txt` in the directory.
+After our PyTorch inference is finished, you'll see :file:`result.txt` in the directory.
 This file is encrypted with the same key as was used for encryption of input files.
 In order to decrypt it, use the following command::

-   LD_LIBRARY_PATH=. ./pf_crypt decrypt -w files/wrap-key -i result.txt -o plaintext/result.txt
+   gramine-sgx-pf-crypt decrypt -w files/wrap-key -i result.txt -o plaintext/result.txt

 You can check the result written in :file:`plaintext/result.txt`.
 It must be the same as in our previous runs.